Course Descriptions

 INTERMEDIATE NAVAJO READING AND WRITING

-NAVA 2130 continues to focus on Navajo reading and writing.
-It is a course for students who want to further develop their Navajo reading and writing skills.
-This course will continue to develop students’ comprehension skills in order to become Navajo reader and writers.
-Intermediate comprehension skills are required to express ideas and acquire knowledge.
-Students will be required to interpret and evaluate Navajo language material at the advanced level.
-All materials and lectures are presented exclusively in Navajo for students to advance their listening, speaking, reading, and writing skills.
+NAVA 2130 continues to focus on reading and writing in Navajo.
+It is a course for students who want their Navajo reading and writing skills to progress even more.
+This course will further develop students’ comprehension skills in order to become better Navajo reader and writers.
+Intermediate comprehension skills are required in order to express complex ideas and acquire knowledge; as such, students will be required to interpret and evaluate Navajo language material at the advanced level.
+All materials and lectures are presented exclusively in Navajo to help students advance their listening, speaking, reading, and writing skills.

 Pre-requisite: